Fenton Old and New

 The picture above, left, is the very first wholesale ad that we are aware of for Fenton's Classic Carnival Glass (courtesy of the late Frank M Fenton).
 The colour, "Golden Sunset Iridescent Assortment", was surely marigold!
 The patterns shown in this splendid 1908 ad include: Waterlily and Cattails, Beaded Stars and Diamond Point Columns.
 The following year, another Fenton ad appeared, showing: Stippled Rays, Honeycomb and Clover, Coin Dot, and a compote in the seldom seen geometric pattern Finecut Flower.

-So, from the earliest Fenton ad, to more recent times - below left is a Classic, old Fenton Orange Tree (aka Fenton's Flower) rosebowl in (rare) red Carnival Glass.
-When Fenton re-issued it (centre), they used the same mould / exterior pattern, but they used a different plunger / interior pattern (right) which is their Lions pattern.
+So, from the earliest Fenton ad, to more recent times - below left is a Classic, old Fenton Orange Tree (aka Fenton's Flowers) rosebowl in (rare) red Carnival Glass.
+When Fenton re-issued it with the name Leaf and Orange Tree (centre), they used the same mould / exterior pattern, but they used a different plunger / interior pattern (right) which is their Lions pattern.
 Interestingly, Lions is also a Classic Fenton pattern, but in the Classic period it was not used as the interior of this rosebowl - the original Lions pattern was made in regular bowls and plates only with Berry and Leaf Circle exterior.

-So, from the earliest Fenton ad, to more recent times - below left is a Classic, old Fenton Orange Tree (aka Fenton's Flower) rosebowl in (rare) red Carnival Glass.
-When Fenton re-issued it (centre), they used the same mould / exterior pattern, but they used a different plunger / interior pattern (right) which is their Lions pattern.
+So, from the earliest Fenton ad, to more recent times - below left is a Classic, old Fenton Orange Tree (aka Fenton's Flowers) rosebowl in (rare) red Carnival Glass.
+When Fenton re-issued it with the name Leaf and Orange Tree (centre), they used the same mould / exterior pattern, but they used a different plunger / interior pattern (right) which is their Lions pattern.
 Interestingly, Lions is also a Classic Fenton pattern, but in the Classic period it was not used as the interior of this rosebowl - the original Lions pattern was made in regular bowls and plates only with Berry and Leaf Circle exterior.

 Fenton announced the return of Carnival Glass in 1970.